kevinjardine/gaia-tgas/README.md

 ## License

 This code is released into the public domain.
-Feel free to use it freely.
+Use it freely.